-The board of trustees, using a consultative process, develops and communicates a multi-year strategic plan that includes both academic and operational priorities and provides a framework for annual planning.

-The director of education develops an annual operating plan of the goals/priorities, incorporating both academic and non-academic departments.
+- The board of trustees, using a consultative process, develops and communicates a multi-year strategic plan that includes both academic and operational priorities and provides a framework for annual planning. - The board of trustees, using a consultative process, develops and communicates a multi-year strategic plan that includes both academic and operational priorities and provides a framework for annual planning. - The director of education develops an annual operating plan of the goals/priorities, incorporating both academic and non-academic departments.
 The plan is aligned with the Board's multi-year strategic plan and has goals that are specific, measurable, achievable, relevant and timely.
-Staff are assigned goals for which they are accountable.

-The director of education periodically/annually reports to the board of trustees on the status and outcomes of the board strategic plan and annual operating plan.
+Staff are assigned goals for which they are accountable. - The director of education periodically/annually reports to the board of trustees on the status and outcomes of the board strategic plan and annual operating plan.